How Is A Cancerous Mole Treated?

 Some risk factors can’t be avoided, such as a family history of melanoma, a weakened immune system, living closer to the equator or having fair skin.
 Check with your dermatologist if you think you may be at a higher risk of developing skin cancer.

-A mole screening will take a look at your sun exposure history and risk factors for cancer.
-The dermatologist will also examine your skin using a dermatoscope (a handheld instrument which looks a bit like a magnifying glass) to inspect your moles more closely.
+When you get your moles checked during a screening, the dermatologist will take a look at your sun exposure history and risk factors for cancer.
+They’ll also examine your skin using a dermatoscope (a handheld instrument which looks a bit like a magnifying glass) to inspect your moles more closely.
 The dermatologist will then be able to advise you if any further monitoring or removal is needed.

-Moles are common, but they are something that you need to keep a close eye on as they can become cancerous.
+Moles are common, but they are something that you need to keep a close eye on and get checked as they can become cancerous.